Mados003/Pizza-Restaurant/PizzaRestaurant/DesigningPatterns.md

 - **Modularity**: Each component has a specific responsibility.
 - **Extensibility**: New pizzas, toppings, and payment methods can be added easily.
 - **Maintainability**: The code is clean and easy to understand.

-This design keeps the system simple and avoids unnecessary complexity while fulfilling all requirements effectively.